 For most of these communities – trapped between the Green Line and the Separation Barrier – the primary focus of their daily living remains east of the barrier, where work, health services, trade, culture and recreation are to be found.
 Therefore, in order to keep up any accustomed routine – including getting to work, visiting friends and family, or even going shopping – residents must cross checkpoints on a daily basis.
 Such restrictions on freedom of movement limit the access of rural populations to hospitals in neighboring cities; education suffers as many teachers who work in schools located in the enclaves live on the other side of the barrier; and important personal relationships must endure the strain of friends and relatives not being able – with very rare exceptions – to receive permits to pay a visit.
 Consequently, Palestinians living in the confines of the areas trapped between the barrier and the Green Line are very rarely able to host family and social gatherings in their own communities.
 Instead, they are compelled to hold celebrations such as weddings and birthday parties outside their communities, on the other side of the barrier.

 The Separation Barrier in Jerusalem has completely sealed off the city from the rest West Bank, thereby stepping up East Jerusalem’s isolation from the areas of the West Bank that were not annexed to Israel.
 This end was achieved by planning the route so that it follow the municipal boundaries that Israel drew around Jerusalem in 1967 – which had virtually no practical implications until the barrier went up – in order to cement Israeli control over the annexed areas.
-In keeping with the same goal that governed the drawing of the city’s boundaries in 1967 – to annex as much land and as few Palestinians as possible – the route deviates from Jerusalem’s municipal boundaries in five areas.
-In two locations, the barrier keeps out a total of eight Palestinian neighborhoods which lie within the municipal boundaries of Jerusalem.
-These neighborhoods are currently home to some 140,000 Palestinians who have permanent Israeli resident status.
-In three locations, the barrier extends beyond the municipal boundaries, de facto annexing undeveloped land, settlements and their environs to Jerusalem.
+In keeping with the same goal that governed the drawing of the city’s boundaries in 1967 – to annex as much land and as few Palestinians as possible – the route deviates from Jerusalem’s municipal boundaries in five areas: The barrier cuts off two areas which lie within the municipal boundaries of Jerusalem – the area of Shu’fat Refugee Camp and the area of Kafr ‘Aqab – which are currently home to some 140,000 Palestinians.
+In three areas, the barrier extends beyond the municipal boundaries, de facto annexing undeveloped land, settlements and their environs to Jerusalem.
 As a result, the barrier’s route winds tortuously through the urban expanse, amounting to some 202 kilometers in the area of Jerusalem.